Active Working Groups

 • Ensure all members are assigned at least 1 concrete responsibility.

-• Regularly provide IE communication officer with ‘ready to publish’ updates, to keep IE community informed about WG work (e.g.: latest agreed activities, status report of outcomes, changes on short/mid/long term goals, etc. to be shared in IE webpage, bulletin and/or social media).
+• Regularly provide the IE communication officer with ‘ready to publish’ updates, to keep the IE community informed about WG work (e.g.: latest agreed activities, status report of outcomes, changes on short/mid/long term goals, etc. to be shared in IE webpage, bulletin and/or social media).
 At least 4 times/year.

 • Identify and invite experts who are active in the area covered by the WG to join the IE WG.
 Encourage WG members to do the same.